Simileholluwa/alx-system_engineering-devops/README.md

 ## ALX Software Engineering DEVOPS
-## What DEVOPS is
+## DEVOPS
 DevOps is a set of practices that combines software development (Dev) and IT operations (Ops).
 It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.DevOps is complementary with Agile software development; several DevOps aspects came from the Agile methodology.
 [Source](https://en.wikipedia.org/wiki/DevOps).

-ALX provide programmes that provide in-demand skills for the careers that power the world.
+ALX programmes provides students with in-demand skills for the careers that power the world.
 ## Table of Content
 * [About](www.google.com)
 * [Technologies adopted](www.google.com)